kamilburda/batcher/docs/sections/Customization.md

 Processes only layers selected in GIMP.

-**Selected in preview**

-Processes only layers selected in the preview.

-If you save settings, the selection is saved as well.

 **Top-level**

 Processes only layers at the top of the layer tree (i.e. layers inside any group layer are excluded).